 - The leaves of these flowers native to Hawaii were traditionally used in hot tonics and teas before the Westerners found the islands.

 This plant is often called a Hawaiian palm but is actually a succulent.
 This flower has a typical succulent stem that is wider below.

 - It has a cluster of spoon-shaped, leathery dark green leaves on the upper side.

 - The flower stems grow directly from the cluster of leaves.
 The tubular flowers are usually white or yellow.

-- The flower grows on Kauai island exclusively.
+- These Hawaiian tropical flowers grow on Kauai island exclusively.
 It is both endemic and critically endangered.

 - One of the names for the flower is cabbage-on-the-baseball bat or cabbage on a stick!

-- This plant is often cultivated for protection against slugs and African snails in the garden.
+- These beautiful Hawaiian flowers are often cultivated for protection against slugs and African snails in the garden.